 Aged 40 to 74

 The NHS Health Check is your chance to get a free midlife MOT.
 For adults in England aged 40-74 without a pre-existing condition, it checks your circulatory and vascular health and what your risk of getting a disabling disease is.
 If you would like a health check please call reception.
-Click here to visit the website
+Further information on the NHS website